crizzy9/.dotfiles/SHORTCUTS.md

 -- Cli commands
-tmux / tmux new - create a new session tmux neww - Open new window tmux ls - list all sessions tmux a/at/attach/attach-session - attach to last known session
+tmux / tmux new - create a new session tmux new -s <name> - create new named session tmux neww - Open new window tmux ls - list all sessions tmux a/at/attach/attach-session - attach to last known session